User-friendly guarantees for the Langevin Monte Carlo with inaccurate gradient: Relation with optimization

 A particularly promising remark made in \Cref{subseq:mixt} is that all the results established for the problem of approximate sampling from a log-concave distribution can be carried over the distributions that can be written as a mixture of (strongly) log-concave distributions.
 The only required condition is to be able to sample from the mixing distribution.
 This provides a well identified class of (posterior) distributions for which the problem of finding the mode is difficult (because of nonconvexity) whereas the sampling problem can be solved efficiently.

 There are certainly other interesting connections to uncover between sampling and optimization.
+In particular, in \cite{ma2018sampling}, it was shown that in the case of mixture distributions, sampling algorithms scale linearly with the model dimension, as opposed to those of optimization, which have exponential scaling.
 One can think of lower bounds for sampling or finding a sampling counterpart of Nesterov acceleration.
 Some recent advances on the gradient flow \Citep{Wibisono} might be useful for achieving these goals.